 He hangs up.

-A fun note, this style of coffee cup can be observed being used on the set in Vivian's documentary on the film.
+A fun note, this style of coffee cup the ranger is using can be observed being used on the set in Vivian's documentary on the film.
 Kubrick is drinking from it when he is working on script at the kitchen table.
-They are preparing to film Wendy dragging Jack to the storage room and Vivian is talking about line readings and then even mentions the ham radio, so it seems this cup was destined to appear in conjunction with the ham radio, though the ranger is using the phone.
+They are preparing to film Wendy dragging Jack to the storage room and Vivian is talking about line readings and then even mentions the two-way radio, so it seems this cup was destined to appear in conjunction with the two-way radio, though the ranger is using the phone.
+Later the ranger will relate he tried to reach The Overlook by two-way radio but was unable to do so.

 351 LS Jack in the Gold Room hall.
 (1:22:16)